Nonlinear Dynamic Systems Parameterization Using Interval-Based Global Optimization: Computing Lipschitz Constants and Beyond: Numerical Examples

 with domain of interest $\m \Omega = \left\{\m x\in \mbb{R}^2\,|\, x_i\in [-r,r],\,i=1,2\right\}$ where $r = 5$.
 Here we aim to \textit{(a)} find the OSL constant $\gamma_s$ and QIB constants $\gamma_{q1}$ and $\gamma_{q2}$ that are \textit{(b)} useful for observer design.
 To that end, first we focus on finding $\gamma_s$ using the method given in Proposition \ref{prs:gershgorin_max_eigenvalue}.
 The corresponding matrix $\m \Xi (\m x)$ for the nonlinear functions in \eqref{eq:state_space_mov_obj} is of the form

 Since $\m \Xi (\m x)$ in the above is already symmetric, then according to \eqref{prs:gershgorin_inequality_max_eigenvalue}, $\gamma_s$ can be computed as

-In using Algorithm \ref{alg:BnB-IA} to solve \eqref{eq:osl_mov_obj_gershgorin}, we first fix $\epsilon_{\Omega}$ to $10^{-8}$ and use various values for $\epsilon_h$ ranging from $5\times 10^{-4}$ to $10^{-8}$ then in turn, fix $\epsilon_{h}$ and use various values for $\epsilon_{\Omega}$.
-The results of this numerical example is illustrated in Figs. \ref{Fig:mov_obj_1a} and \ref{Fig:mov_obj_1b}.
+{In using Algorithm \ref{alg:BnB-IA} to solve \eqref{eq:osl_mov_obj_gershgorin}, we first fix $\epsilon_{\Omega}$ to $10^{-8}$ and use various values for $\epsilon_h$ ranging from $5\times 10^{-4}$ to $10^{-8}$ then in turn, we fix $\epsilon_{h}$ such that $\epsilon_{h} = 10^{-12}$ and use various values for $\epsilon_{\Omega}$.} The results of this numerical example is illustrated in Figs. \ref{Fig:mov_obj_1a} and \ref{Fig:mov_obj_1b}.
 It can be seen from these figures that, as $\epsilon_h$ getting smaller, the value of $\gamma_s$ is decreasing to a value near zero.
 Therefore, we conclude that the OSL constant for this system is zero.
-This results corroborates the fact that, as proven in \cite{Abbaszadeh2010}, the system is indeed globally OSL with $\gamma_s = 0$.
+This results corroborates the fact that, as proven in \cite{Abbaszadeh2010}, the system is indeed globally OSL with $\gamma_s = 0$. {Notice that in Fig. \ref{Fig:mov_obj_1b}, the computation time is increasing until $\epsilon_{\Omega} = 5\times10^{-6}$ and stays at around $4$ seconds afterwards since for $\epsilon_{\Omega} > 5\times10^{-6}$, the condition $u-l<\epsilon_h$ can be achieved without the need for optimizing the lower bound.}

 Next, we put our attention on determining the QIB constant.
 To obtain such constant, we solve the following problems using Algorithm \ref{alg:BnB-IA}

 in which we obtain $\barbelow{\gamma} = -150$ and $\gamma_m = 2.5\times10^4$.
 According to Proposition \ref{prs:quadratic_inner_bounded}, for any $\epsilon_1,\epsilon_2\in \mbb{R}_{+}$, the QIB constant can be constructed as $\gamma_{q2} = \epsilon_2-\epsilon_1$ and $\gamma_{q1} = \epsilon_1\gamma_s -\epsilon_2\barbelow{\gamma}+\gamma_m$.
 By setting the constants $\epsilon_1 = 10^5$ and $\epsilon_2 = 10^{-1}$, we obtain $\gamma_{q1} = 25015$ and $\gamma_{q2} = -9999.89$.
 To test the applicability of the computed OSL and QIB constants for state estimation, we implement an observer developed in \cite{zhang2012full} using the computed constants, in which we are successfully able to get a converging estimation error.
 Fig. \ref{Fig:mov_obj_1c} depicts the trajectories of the first actual and estimated state for this system.